sajjadGG/book-python/intermediate/type-annotation/package-mypyc.rst

   interpreter overhead.

-* Mypyc enforces type annotations (and type comments) at runtime, raising TypeError if runtime values don’t match annotations.
+* Mypyc enforces type annotations (and type comments) at runtime, raising TypeError if runtime values don't match annotations.
 Value types only need to be checked in the boundaries between dynamic and static typing.

 * Compiled code uses optimized, type-specific primitives.